vic/tinted-jjui/README.md

 Follow the instructions at `templates/tinted-jjui.mustache`.
 Be sure to read the linked resources to understand how jjui themes work and how are tinted color schemes defined.

 Use [`tinted-builder-rust build . `](https://github.com/tinted-theming/tinted-builder-rust) to regenerate all themes.
 Make sure light and dark themes work properly.

+Attach screenshots to pull-requests of how themes look like before and after your changes.

+Attach screenshots to pull-requests of dark/light variants.